Azure/terraform-state-importer/README.md

 **What happens:**
 1. Tool validates all issues have resolutions
-2. Generates `import.tf` file with import blocks
+2. Generates `imports.tf` file with Terraform import blocks for resources marked with `Use` action
-3. Creates any necessary delete commands
+3. Generates `destroy.tf` file with commands for resources marked with `Destroy` action (if applicable)
+4. Generates `final.json` with all successfully mapped resources
+5. Outputs summary of imports to be performed

 #### Step 5: Execute Import